Colonial-Dev/fishtank/README.md

 - Space efficient.
 - No runtime dependencies apart from the `podman` suite.

 A fast, small, and self-contained binary is one that I can commit to my `dotfiles` repository and forget about.
+The same cannot be said of an equivalently feature rich Python utility.

 [^1]: Single Rust binary compiled from ~2000 lines of boring plumbing code.
 Red Hat and the OCI have already done all the heavy lifting here!